DerikTBoonstra/DerikTBoonstra.github.io/_pages/research.md

 ## Sufficient Dimension Reduction
 ---
-Dimension reduction is often associated with the field of multivariate statistics, which is a field that often carries a reputation for being difficult due to its heavy use of matrix algebra and abstract geometric concepts.
+Dimension reduction is often associated with the field of multivariate statistics, which is a field that can carry a reputation for being difficult due to its heavy use of matrix algebra and abstract geometric concepts.
 While this perception has some truth—even for me, as I often have to revisit the underlying math—dimension reduction is actually quite intuitive and something people constantly do without realizing it.
+In fact, this paragraph is a form of dimension reduction.
+That is, dimension reduction is simply the act of reducing the size of any information into a smaller and more digestible form.
+Ever skip through a video just to catch the main points or watch a TikTok at 2x speed?
+These are both examples of dimension reduction, with countless more found in everyday life.

 ## Dimension Reduction Subspace Criteria
 ---